Nuakhai: Rituals

-Details of the rituals of Nuakhai
+Celebration

 The preparations begin some 15 days prior to the date of the festival, when the elderly persons of the village sit together at a holy place after the beheren calls the villagers by blowing a trumpet.
 Then people get together and discuss with the priests the tithi and lagna (auspicious day and time) for Nuakhai.
 The priest consults the panjika (astrological almanac) and announces the sacred muhurta (a period of time equal to about 48 minutes) when nua is to be taken.